-Watch this video to see how we repaired and improved the look of the entryway of the winners of the Win Danny and His Crew for a Day Contest, including:
+Watch the video above to see how we repaired and improved the look of the entryway of the winners of the Win Danny and His Crew for a Day Contest, including:

 - Replace Siding: Removed water damaged siding and replaced it with fiber cement siding.